StyleCI/Docs/configuration.md

 <a name="fixing-strategies"></a>
 ## Fixing Strategies

-Our PHP fixing works by applying fixers to files that fix specific things.
-By comparison, our new language support works differently by reprinting the entire file.
-It may seem like there's less being fixed because they are fewer options, but in fact, this is not the case.
-Everything is being standardized, and the configuration allows you to choose how you want things to look.
+Our PHP fixing works by applying [fixers](fixers) to files that fix specific things.
+By comparison, support for other, newer languages works differently by reprinting the entire file.
+For these languages it may seem like less is being fixed due to a lack of options, but this is not the case; many fixes for these languages occur internally, and don't require the same depth of control as what our PHP service provides.

 <a name="php-only-mode"></a>
 ## PHP-Only Mode